durdenx96/placeandtime-web/content/services/digital_marketing/index.md

 ### Increase your online visibility.

 Our **data-driven** approach ensures you reach your target audience, build brand awareness, and drive website traffic.
-Utilizing Search Engine Optimization (SEO), social media marketing and advertising, we will get you in front of the right people fast.
+Our copywriting, SEO, social media marketing and advertising, will get you in front of the right people fast.